pandrr/insecurebrowser/README.md

 # insecurebrowser
 an insecure browser, that is not secure at all

-runs electron and opens https://cables.gl by default
+this little tool just starts electron and opens cables.gl website by default

 ### install